cosmos/ledger-cosmos/docs/BUILD.md

 ```

 **Upload the app to the device**
-The following command will upload the application to the ledger. _Warning: The application must be deleted before uploading._
+The following command will upload the application to the ledger. _Warning: The application will be deleted before uploading._
 ```
 ./nanocli.sh load
 ```